SLASHEM-Extended/SLASHEM-Extended/readme.txt

 -fixed bug 1223632: #force on shop doors
--fixed bug 879247: gender & alignment select dont focus on "random" button -fixed bug 943553: Eating off floor while levitating
+-fixed bug 879247: gender & alignment select dont focus on "random" button -fixed bug 943553: Eating off floor while levitating -fixed bug 1432411: Knew the colour of a potion thrown on me, when blind

 See history.txt for changes made in previous versions.